rixo/rollup-plugin-svelte-hmr/README.md

 ## Known limitations

-Indexed each blocks are not supported by HMR.
+Keyed each blocks are not supported by HMR.
 If the items are reordered, then a HRM update of the involved components will mess the order of everything.

 ~~~
 <!-- NOT SUPPORTED -->
-{#each items item, index}
+{#each items item (item.id)}
   ...
 {/each}